 What is the main community you sell in?

-Would you consider it more of a buyer or sellers market?
+Would you consider it more of a buyers or sellers market?
 Why?

-How do closings this summer compare to the past couple years?
+How do your closings this summer compared to the past couple years?

 Are loans sufficiently available?
 How are interest rates?